Chapter 15.48

 15.48.190 Standards for shallow flooding areas (AO zones).

 Shallow flooding areas appear on FIRMs as AO zones with depth designations.
 The base flood depths in these zones range from one to three feet above ground where a clearly defined channel does not exist, or where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is usually characterized as sheet flow.
-In these areas, the following provisions apply:
+In addition to other provisions in this code, the following provisions also apply in AO zones:

 A. New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basement) elevated above the highest grade adjacent to the building, one foot or more above the depth number specified on the FIRM (at least two feet if no depth number is specified).